chrisdiana/cdmedia.github.io/_posts/2015-03-20-getting-started-with-slim-framework-pt-2.md

 ### 6. Adding a new car

-First we need to have our form clear out once the 'New Car' button is clicked.
+First, we need to have our form clear out once the 'New Car' button is clicked.
 Add this just above your `findAll()` function.

 ```